 In this event, stop the car in a suitable place, switch off the engine and open the hood.

 Wait for several minutes then turn on the ignition to check that the message has gone out.
 When driving subsequent to the transmission fluid overheating, select a gear in which the engine speed is about 3,000 rpm.
-Overheating of the automatic-transmission fluid can occur when the car is towing a heavyload, such as a camping trailer in hilly fluid can occur when the car is towing a heavy load, such as a camping trailer in hilly country.
+Overheating of the automatic-transmission fluid can occur when the car is towing a heavy load, such as a camping trailer in hilly country.
 High ambient temperatures can also increase the temperature of the transmission fluid or the oil cooler may be faulty.
-Contact an authorized Saab dealer (see also page 161).
+Contact a workshop.
+We recommend that you contact an authorized Saab dealer (see also page 176).